abigailbrionesa/kepler-lab/README.md

 ## Topic Rationale

-We chose this topic to make complex orbital mechanics accessible and engaging for a non-technical audience.
-Our goal is to answer the question: "How do small changes in an asteroid's orbit affect its path through the solar system, and what is the potential impact on Earth?"
-By visualizing these concepts, we hope to foster a greater understanding of planetary defense and the importance of tracking Near-Earth Objects (NEOs).
+I chose this topic to make complex orbital mechanics accessible and engaging for a non-technical audience.
+By visualizing these concepts, I hope to foster a greater understanding of planetary defense and the importance of tracking Near-Earth Objects (NEOs).

 ## 𝙵𝚎𝚊𝚝𝚞𝚛𝚎𝚜